01 Research Framework

 Model responses can vary between sessions because language models are probabilistic.
 In this pipeline, a manual rerun updates the stored answer rather than creating a multi-run ensemble average.

 Our dataset captures alignment on U.S. federal legislation only.
-Political leanings on state-level, international, or non-policy cultural issues may differ.
+Responses on state-level, international, or non-policy cultural issues may differ.

 The two-legislator anchoring approach reduces dimensionality.
 Politics is multidimensional, and a single left-right axis cannot capture every nuance.
 We acknowledge this trade-off in favor of clarity and interpretability.